bitaculous/spamy/README.md

 **A simple email address encoder.**

-Spamy is a tiny [Middleman](http://middlemanapp.com "Middleman: Hand-crafted frontend development") project to encode e-mail addresses through the use of character entities.
+Spamy is a tiny [Middleman](http://middlemanapp.com "Middleman: Hand-crafted frontend development") project to encode e-mail addresses through the use of character entities for your copy-and-paste-pleasure™.

 Installation
 ------------